 Commitments to carry out exploration work that are not respected are subject to a combined tax rate of 26.9% (Federal and Provincial).

-During the year ended June 30, 2011, the Company received \$4,357,090 from flow-through share issuance.
-According to the tax rules, the Company has until December 31, 2012 to spend this amount on qualified exploration expenditures.
-As at June 30, 2012 the Company has spent the full amount.
+During the six months ended December 31, 2012, the Company received \$2,934,660 from flow-through share issuances.
+According to the tax rules, the Company has until December 31, 2013 to spend this amount on qualified exploration expenditures